RogueWar/DIORA/README.md

 PROJECT DIORA
 _____________________________________________________________________________________________________________
-A Web Application where users can post stories, update stories, delete stories, and view other user's stories.
+A Web Application where users can post register, login, post stories, update stories, delete stories, and view other user's stories.

 Note:
 1. Using Command Prompt: go to the directory of requirements.txt, and then type "pip install -r requirements.txt"